The Intel Core Ultra 9 285 wins in 10 out of 16 comparable specs, with 3 ties. Its biggest advantage is E-Cores (100% better).

 AI Versus Verdict

-The Intel Core Ultra 9 285 is the objective winner of this comparison, securing victory in ten out of sixteen evaluated specifications.
+The Intel Core Ultra 9 285 is the objective winner of this comparison, securing victory in ten out of sixteen measured specifications.
 Its most significant advantage over the Intel Core i5-14500 is its E-Core count, which is 100% higher.
-While the Intel Core i5-14500 holds its own in three categories, the Intel Core Ultra 9 285 demonstrates a clear technical superiority across the majority of the measured hardware metrics.
+While the Intel Core i5-14500 holds a 58% advantage in MSRP, the Intel Core Ultra 9 285 dominates the technical landscape by providing double the efficiency cores, establishing it as the superior option for users prioritizing raw hardware specifications.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.